unigap/Monero_Network_Analysis/README.md

 Learn more about Monero: [Moneropedia](https://www.getmonero.org/resources/moneropedia/)

-See also the documentation of the application level protocol that allows <b>peer-to-peer</b> communication between Monero nodes: [Levin Protocol](https://github.com/monero-project/monero/blob/master/docs/LEVIN_PROTOCOL.md)
+See also the documentation of the application level protocol that allows **peer-to-peer** communication between Monero nodes: [Levin Protocol](https://github.com/monero-project/monero/blob/master/docs/LEVIN_PROTOCOL.md)

 ## Educational project using Levin Protocol

- Execution of this program initializes <b>monero peer-to-peer network analisys</b>:
+ Execution of this program initializes **monero peer-to-peer network analisys**:
  *   Main thread: Initialization of all threads and catch two signals due to exit: ```SIGINT``` and ```SIGTERM```

      When one of those signal is received (also executing ```terminate.sh```), program writes Monero node list (binary search tree) ⟶ ```logbst``` file (information of each node) and terminate.